Save a copy of a layer

 Use the layer in a map

 The Switzerland feature layer is ready to add to the seasonal maps.
-You'll add it to the winter-themed map first and change its color to blue.
+You'll add it to the winter-themed map and change its color to blue.
 You'll also confirm that all other properties are controlled by the source layer, rather than the map.

 1. Open the Switzerland Winter map.